LISA and $\gamma$-ray telescopes as multi-messenger probes of a first-order cosmological phase transition: Models for the stochastic gravitational wave background

-Alternatively, both compressional and vortical motions (i.e.,~the development of turbulence) could occur directly together at the time of bubble collisions.
+Alternatively, both compressional and vortical motion (i.e., the development of turbulence) could occur directly together at the time of bubble collisions \citep{Caprini:2024gyk,Correia:2025qif}.
 In this scenario, the energy density of each contribution would directly come from the energy budget available from the first-order phase transition (for example, a fraction $\gamma$ of the total kinetic energy transferred to the fluid by the bubble expansion would go into compressional or acoustic modes, and a fraction $1 - \gamma$ into vortical modes).
 The limiting case $\gamma = 0$, corresponding to only turbulence being produced at the phase transition, was considered in \cite{RoperPol:2022iel}.
-We compare the results of our analysis, in which we always account for the initial compressional phase characterized by sound waves, with the results of \cite{RoperPol:2022iel} in Sec.~\ref{results_analysis}.
+This case could model a scenario where the magnetic field is produced by an alternative mechanism, instead of being amplified by the turbulent motion following an initial development of sound waves, for example, when the magnetic field is directly produced by bubble collisions \citep{Zhang:2019vsb} or driven by a scalar axion-like field \citep{Miniati:2017kah}.
+We compare the results of our analysis, in which we always account for the initial compression phase characterised by sound waves, with the results of \cite{RoperPol:2022iel} in Sec.~\ref{results_analysis}.

-For the sound wave component, we consider two templates.
-The first one is based on the sound shell model (SSM) of \citet{Hindmarsh:2016lnk} and \cite{Hindmarsh:2019phv}, including the correction for short shock times \citep{Caprini:2019egz}.
+For the sound-wave component, we considered two templates.
+The first is based on the original sound shell model (SSM) of \citet{Hindmarsh:2016lnk} and \cite{Hindmarsh:2019phv}, including the correction for short shock times \citep{Caprini:2019egz}.
 In this model, the spectrum has two breaks, one at the frequency corresponding to the inverse mean size of the broken-phase bubbles, $\lambda_*^{-1}$, and one at the scale corresponding to the inverse sound shell thickness, $\delta \lambda_*^{-1} \geq \lambda_*^{-1}$.
-In order to ensure the correct hierarchy of scales proposed within the SSM, we fix $v_w > 0.3$, since lower $v_w$ would yield $\delta \lambda_*^{-1} \leq \lambda_*^{-1}$.
+To ensure the correct hierarchy of scales proposed within the SSM, we fixed $v_w > 0.3$, since lower $v_w$ would yield $\delta \lambda_*^{-1} \leq \lambda_*^{-1}$; see, in comparison ~Eq.~(\ref{Deltaw}).
 The spectral shape is a double broken power law, proportional to $f^9$ at small $f \lesssim \lambda_*^{-1}$, proportional to $f$ at intermediate $\lambda_*^{-1} \lesssim f \lesssim \delta \lambda_*^{-1}$, and proportional to $f^{-4}$ at large $f$.
-Since we rely on analytical templates, in this work we do not account for the fact that the SSM shape, in particular the intermediate slope, likely has a more complicated dependence on $v_w$, as shown in \cite{Gowling:2021gcy}.
+Since we rely on analytical templates, in this work we do not account for the fact that the SSM shape, in particular the intermediate slope, likely has a more complicated dependence on $v_w$, as shown in \citet{Gowling:2021gcy,RoperPol:2023dzg}.